Fighting For My Clients’ Interests Since 2001

 Fighting For Your Career, Health And Family

 Don’t let uninformed employers violate your employee rights.
-Attorney Christopher Wolcott has extensive experience litigating cases for employees who have had their FMLA rights violated.
-If your employer is retaliating against you for exercising your FMLA rights, contact us immediately.
-Call our Indianapolis office at 317-676-0776 to set up a $10 initial consultation.
-We serve clients throughout Marion and Hamilton counties in Indiana.
+I have extensive experience litigating cases for employees who have had their FMLA rights violated.
+If your employer is retaliating against you for exercising your FMLA rights, contact me immediately.